jenshwetakc/repository_mining/README.md

 - Step Eight

     - At this point, you should see the Python program files within the cloned repository.
-    - first you have to pass the desired reposirtory url as an input to perform the repository mining in input.json file.
+    - First you have to pass the desired reposirtory url as an input to perform the repository mining in input.json file.

-- Step Nine: run the program
+- Step Nine: Run the program

     `python run repository_mining.py`